 With its 14.5-inch barrel, 7075 aluminum upper and lower receiver, along with a lightweight, collapsible butt stock, the M4 carbine has reached its full potential with little room for weight reduction.
 Right?
 WRONG.

-The introduction of the Glock 17 semi-auto pistol in 1982 sparked a new era in firearms manufacture, injection-molded composite construction.
-Controversial at first, composite firearms are now fairly common, including the Kaiser X7 Fusion series of composite rifles.
+The introduction of the Glock 17 semi-auto pistol in 1982 sparked a new era in firearms manufacture, injection-molded polymer construction.
+Controversial at first, polymer firearms are now fairly common, including the Kaiser X7 Fusion series of polymer rifles.

 Our test rifle, the X7 Fusion Monarch weighed in at a hair over 5 pounds, nearly 1 ½ pounds lighter than the M4 carbine issued to the U.S. military.

-At the heart of the X7 Fusion is its composite upper and lower receiver.
-Injection-molded from virgin (not reground) composite and infused with long and short strand fibers, the receiver pair is match-fitted to achieve zero action movement.
+At the heart of the X7 Fusion is its polymer upper and lower receiver.
+Injection-molded from virgin (not reground) polymer and infused with long and short strand fibers, the receiver pair is match-fitted to achieve zero action movement.
 Combined, the receiver pair weighs a mere 10.7 ounces.

 Test rifles have fired more than 50,000 rounds with zero failures.